aluntzer/gtknodes/README.md

 program in a celestial coordinate system (Horizon, Equatorial or Galactic) and the application of a filter to the spectral data received by the telescope.

+If you want to try it for yourself, see [radtel](https://github.com/aluntzer/radtel).
+The nodes support is still incomplete, you can find it on the *gtknodes* branch.

 ![RadTel](./screenshots/radtel.gif)

 # Building